Tom Eaves: Oldham Athletic

 Eaves was born in Liverpool, Merseyside.
 He joined Oldham Athletic's Centre of Excellence as a youth player at Under-15 age group having previously been at Crewe Alexandra.

 He made his Football League debut on 23 January 2010 as a substitute during a 1–0 defeat to Millwall.
 He made 15 appearances in the 2009/10 season for Oldham, all of them as a substitute.
 Eaves' breakthrough in the first team soon earned him his first professional contract on a two-year contract.
 However, Manager Dave Penney claimed that Eaves rejected a new contract and dropped him from the first team unless he resolved his own future.

 He scored a hat-trick in a pre-season friendly against Bolton Wanderers on 28 July 2010.
 Shortly after, Eaves' performance soon attracted from many clubs were keen to sign him.
 Manager Paul Dickov later confirmed that there were offers from clubs to sign Eaves.

 Bolton Wanderers

 He joined Bolton Wanderers on a three-year contract for an undisclosed fee on 12 August 2010.

 Eaves joined the Bolton team on their pre-season tour of America preceding the 2011–12 season, but was injured.
 He didn't return from the injury until the following summer, although he made an appearance for the reserves in December 2011.

 Eaves signed a new three-year contract with Bolton in January 2013.
-Having been sent on loan to Shrewsbury Town earlier in the season, he was recalled on 15 April 2013 and made his debut for the club a day later, coming on as a substitute for David N'Gog in a 3–2 defeat against Leicester City.
+Having been sent on loan to Shrewsbury Town earlier in the season, he was recalled on 15 April 2013 and made his debut for the club a day later, coming on as a substitute for David Ngog in a 3–2 defeat against Leicester City.

 At the end of the 2015–16 season, the club confirmed that he would be leaving when his contract expired at the end of June.